 I was quite ignorant about sickness and health when I first moved to SE Asia back in 2009.
 Yes, I had gotten a nasty bout of food poisoning when I traveled to Thailand when I was 16, but I didn’t know that getting sick is a regular thing for explorers and expats here.
 Yes, a regular thing.

 Folks have been asking for this one for a long time, but I never felt ready until my latest Thailand visit.
 Originally, I was going to do a Thailand versus Cambodia post, but then I realized both countries can be quite varied depending on where you are at.
 So, it made more sense to compare cities rather than countries.

 Moving to Cambodia has gotten the blood flowing in both directions (is that good?) and it has gotten me thinking about other expat bloggers and the community we live in both on and off line.
-As a result, I’ve decided to do a carry-on size series on expats bloggers as a way to connect and… Continue reading Fish out of water bloggers: expat interview series #1
+As a result, I’ve decided to do a carry-on size series on expats bloggers as a way to connect and because, honestly, who doesn’t love to be interviewed?

 I wouldn’t call myself an expert, but I’ve been getting Thai massages for years and I’m always on the lookout for THE ONE.
 In case you’ve missed it, I’ve already talked about all the wrong ones you are likely to meet so I figured it was high time that I write about the practical and good sides.

 Ah, the joys of womanhood, eh?
 Every one of us ladies can remember our first visit from Uncle Payne and Auntie Flo.
 Or that time, you didn’t know you were going to have it and how you decided to wear light pink pants that day.
 Or that time in Bangkok, the city of grit and sweat, you saw that tourist wearing shorts soaked in her own blood and you were mortified that no one told her, so you did.
 It’s a really hot city.

 I’m not entirely sure what causes a power line to catch on fire, in the rain, on the first day of a major Thai holiday, but it did right at our apartment.